jonasallgeier/dune-ftg/README.md

 * a set of hdf5 property fields in ./fields/
 * modelling.ini, a text file containing all run time relevant model information

-The compiled program can be used via the command line. __Important:__ due to a suspected issue in the dune-randomfield module, the program can only run in parallel!
-The according syntax is `mpirun -np # ./dune-ftg`, where # is the number of processors.
+The compiled program can be used via the command line.

 For further information regarding this specific dune-module, feel free to contact me.